 LINEAR BY DESIGN.
-The Hastings 300 series is intrinsically linear (no linearization circuitry is employed).
-Should recalibration (a calibration standard is required) in the field be desired, the customer needs to simply set the zero and span points.
+The HFM-301/305/306 and HFC-303/307 series are intrinsically linear (no linearization circuitry is employed).
+Should field recalibration (a calibration standard is required) be desired, the customer needs to simply set the zero and span points.
 There will be no appreciable linearity change of the instrument when the flowing gas is changed.